camtjohn/ECE695_IoT/README.md

 - Participant 2 Session 2: watch worn on passive hand

 ## Post processing of data
+To align the acoustic and inertial data, the first and last 5 seconds of the audio file were removed.
+The next step was to downsample the recordings, since the smartphones sampled at 44.1 kHz while the original paper sampled at 22.05 kHz.
+For the inertial data, the debug logs were parsed and only timestamps that collected both gyroscope and accelerometer data were used to generate the final csv.

 ### References for paper we are attempting to reproduce: